Domestic Asset Protection Trust

 Irrevocable Trusts

-Revocable trusts are used to bypass probate, but have no asset protection or tax benefits.
-High Net-Worth Individuals are recommended to consider an irrevocable trust.
-It introduces additional complexity which are generally offset by tax savings and asset protection.
-The above mentioned DAPTs are one example of an irrevocable trust.
+Revocable Trusts are used to bypass probate, but have no asset protection or tax benefits.
+High Net-Worth Individuals are recommended to consider an Irrevocable Trust.
+It introduces additional complexity which is generally offset by tax savings and asset protection.
+The above mentioned DAPTs are one example of an Irrevocable Trust.

 Family Trusts